Tell us a little about yourself and your background?

 Where can we buy or see them? (* include American, European and any other relevant links.
 Free, free promotions or prices can be included)

-Exodus — Clare Thibodeaux Series Book 1 is available for $0.99.
-It and my newest Winter’s Icy Caress — Clare Thibodeaux Series Book 2 can be purchased on Amazon.com and Amazon.co.uk and are also available to read for free on Kindle Unlimited.
+All my books can be purchased on Amazon.com and Amazon.co.uk and can be read for free on Kindle Unlimited.
 Bite-Sized Stories, volume 2 is available on Amazon.com and Amazon.co.uk

 What marketing techniques worked for your book/s?

-I have used a combination of social media including Twitter, Facebook, Pinterest, Goodreads, and Instagram for promotions; book listings on websites for Indie writers and for specific genres; cross-marketing promotions with other indie writers and my website/blog.
+I have used a combination of social media, including Facebook, Pinterest, Goodreads, and Instagram, for promotions, book listings on websites for Indie writers and specific genres, cross-marketing promotions with other indie writers, and my website/blog.

 What do you advise writers who want to be successful?